turingschool/front-end-curriculum/lessons/es6-generators.md

 console.log(list)
 ```

-This seems kind of useless..we might as well just make an array.
-But let's check out an example where instead of simply printing numbers we pop out of our function and o something else.
+This seems kind of useless...we might as well just make an array.
+But let's check out an example where instead of simply printing numbers we pop out of our function and do something else.

 ```js
 function *numbers() {